Terms and Conditions

-Client Data means the data inputted by the Client, Authorised Users, or WorkCast on the Client's behalf for the purpose of using the WorkCast Products or facilitating the Client's use of the WorkCast Packages
+Client Data means the data inputted or provided by the Client, Authorised Users or WorkCast on the Client's behalf for the purpose of using the WorkCast Products or facilitating the Client's use of the WorkCast Packages.

 Documentation means any user instructions which WorkCast makes available to the Client in connection with the WorkCast Products.

 Live Event means an online webinar, webcast, job fair, virtual event, seminar, conference or meeting that is intended to be broadcast live.
 (Following the live broadcast, Live Events may also be stored for later viewing).

 Normal Business Hours means 9.00 am to 5.00 pm local UK time, each Business Day.

 Personal Data means any Client Data that constitutes personal data (as defined in Article 4 of Regulation (EU) 2016/679).

 Renewal Period means the period described in clause 12.1.